 Don’t Stop Training

-Who’d Handle the PR Biz?
+Who’d Handle the PR for law firm?

 More often than not, an in-house professional is seen by the lawyers as support staff, and that creates an environment where their responsibilities and job function may get diluted.
-However, and an external consultant is always viewed as the media expert, and inevitably has the advantage of being able to have more focus.
+However, an external consultant is always viewed as the media expert and inevitably has the advantage of being able to have more focus.

 An external consultant’s role is all about relationships and striving to be an extension of the firm’s business.
 A collaborative approach between the firm and the external consultant can help produce and execute new ideas and yield results in a cost-effective manner.